UIUC-ECE374B/su25/homeworks.md

 - Homework grades are **not** a proof of correctness and cannot be used to argue for correctness on a exam.
 - Partial credit is given for work that is very close to being correct.
 - **We will give zero points for long and tedious solutions** (i.e., solutions that are longer than the official solutions by a significant amount).
 We reserve the right of not even reading your solution if it exceedingly and unnecessarily long.
 If your solutions seems too long - rewrite it to be short and precise.
-- This semester I am limiting solutions text to be **300 words long max** per problem.
+- I am limiting solutions text to be **300 words long max** per problem.
 It is incredibly important to be able to convey complex idea as concisely as possible and I think this is good practice.
 I highly suggest using figures(flowcharts, graphics)/equations(useful for recurrences) to cut down on the word vomit.
 >If I had more time, I would have written a shorter letter.
 ><cite> - [Unknown](https://www.lb7.uscourts.gov/documents/314-cv-921.pdf) <cite>